aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

   --spec file://specs/svc-spec.yaml
 ```

 Wait for the service to successfully deploy.
+Use this command to check for deployment status:

 ```
-aws proton wait service-creation-complete \
+aws proton get-service \
   --region us-west-2 \
   --service-name "front-end"
 ```